-Porsche raised the public's collective eyebrow when it decided to enter the sport-utility vehicle business in 2003 with the bulbous Cayenne.
-However, despite the grumblings of purists, this midsize luxury SUV has proven itself worthy of the vaunted Porsche name over the course of two generations.
+Porsche raised the public's collective eyebrow when it decided to enter the sport-utility vehicle business in 2003 with the Cayenne.
+However, despite the grumblings of purists, this midsize luxury SUV has proven itself worthy of the vaunted Porsche name.

 If you are looking for older years, visit our used Porsche Cayenne page.